VermillionBird/2021-picoCTF/Cryptography/Play Nice/README.md

 What is the plaintext message?
 ```

 I used [dcode](https://www.dcode.fr/playfair-cipher).
 Input the alphabet, using a 6x6 matrix.
 Input the encrypted message to get the plaintext message. dcode outputs it in all caps, so convert it to lowercase before inputting it into the service.
+The service then returns the flag.

 flag: `25a0ea7ff711f17bddefe26a6354b2f3`